itsgivingchaotica/cisc-3142-ebert/SampleEx3/notes/exercisesChapter3.md

   return 0;
 }
 ```

 ## **Exercise3.8**
+> Rewrite the program in the first exercise, first using a `while` loop and again using a traditional `for` loop.
+Which of the three approaches do you prefer and why?

-As we can see from comparing the three approaches that range for is the most elegant way to iteratitevely change the string to all X's.
+As we can see from comparing the three approaches that range for is the most elegant way to iteratively change the string to all X's.
 The while loop adds an extra line of code to account for `++i`

 ```
 while (i != str1.size()) {